IntersectMBO/ouroboros-consensus/ouroboros-consensus-cardano/README.md

   benchmarking results.
 See this file for usage information.

-If no analysis flag is provided, then the ChainDB will be opened, all the chunks in the immutable and volatile databases will be validated, and the tool will exit.
+If no analysis flag is provided, then the ChainDB will be opened, all the chunks in the immutable and volatile databases will be validated (see [validation](#database-validation)), and the tool will exit.

 ### Examples